-Dr. Kogan is supported by primary care sports medicine specialist Kathy Weber, M.D., along with sports medicine surgeons Bernard Bach Jr., M.D., Charles Bush-Joseph, M.D., Brian Cole, M.D., Gregory Nicholson, M.D., Anthony Romeo, M.D., and Nikhil Verma, M.D.
+Dr. Kogan is supported by primary care sports medicine specialists Kathy Weber, M.D., Nicole Boniquit, M.D., and Leda Ghannad, M.D. along with sports medicine surgeons Bernard Bach Jr., M.D., Charles Bush-Joseph, M.D., Brian Cole, M.D., Gregory Nicholson, M.D., Anthony Romeo, M.D., and Nikhil Verma, M.D.

 Our Treatment Philosophy

 These board-certified, fellowship-trained physicians take a comprehensive approach to treating pediatric sports injuries, which includes superior diagnostics, physical therapy, pain management, and when necessary, the latest surgical techniques.
 They are also able to effectively communicate with children, enabling the physician to make a more accurate diagnosis and better explain treatment options to both the young athlete and parents.

 Common sports injuries and conditions treated by the MOR pediatric sports medicine physicians include:

 - Sprains and strains